multimatum-Team/multimatum/reports/sprint2.md

 ### Lenny (Scrum master)

 I did an UI design preview on Sketch in order to provide an preview of the app structure.

+I didn't work for 8h this week since there wasn't any task left for me.
+I'll catch up the following week.

 ### Léo